CosmosContracts/testnets/uni/README.md

 # Junø - Uni Testnet

-_Planned Start Time: October 15th at 4 PM UTC._

-Please have your gentx submitted by Thursday, October 14th, 6pm UTC if you wish to participate.

-**This testnet will not be incentivized.**
+If you wish to participate in **Attack on Testnet** please check out: [Attack on Testnet](https://github.com/CosmosContracts/testnets/blob/attack-on-testnet/uni/ATTACK.md)

-If you're interested in earning Juno, checkout [Hack Juno](https://github.com/CosmosContracts/hack-juno) or consider running a [mainnet validator](https://docs.junochain.com/validators/joining-mainnet).
+If you're interested in earning more Juno, check out [Hack Juno](https://github.com/CosmosContracts/hack-juno) or consider running a [mainnet validator](https://docs.junochain.com/validators/joining-mainnet).

 The plan for this test will be to practice a simulated upgrade as well as test the latest Juno binary (which will include the latest CosmWasm).
 As such, we will start the testnet with the same `v1.0.0` version as mainnet.